josedev-union/tvk-plugins/docs/quickapi/ortho-only/README.md

 The script called `ortho.py` can be used to send test requests to the API.

 ### Credentials
-You can use the following credentials for initial tests:
+By default it'll use the following credentials (for testing purposes only):
 ```
 CLIENT_ID=ODMzNjkxOTc4NTE5Mk9tZT4rYVJ2_testext
 CLIENT_SECRET=7016d6ee59847abb24a56cb735335b10aa915f50755dfdcd41d926bb34808899